ono7/dotfiles/_info/aws-networking.md

 - `Virtual Gateway` - allows applications that are outside of your network mesh, to talk to services inside

+## VPC Peering (one-to-one connections)

+allows communication between two isolated VPCs using their private IP addresses.
+VPC Peers can span `AWS accounts` and regions, data is encrypted by AWS..

+- used for connecting vendor/partner services to your services or vice-versa
+- give security audits access to your VPC
+- Split applications to minimize the impact when there is an outage

+  **_ VPC PEERING is ONE to ONE Connection _** care should be taken not to try to mesh services

+- data transfers within a VPC availability zone are free of charge, data that traverses availability zones is charged.

+## Transit Gateway (one-to-many connections)

+- can be used to connect to on-prem networks
+- data is encrypted by aws
+- inter region peering connects transit gateways
+- SDWAN connections are billed hourly (data transfers)

+## PrivateLink Gateways (secure non-internet routed)

+- encrypted by AWS
+- used to connect VPCs, AWS Accounts, privately (not over the internet)

 ## core networking (network foundations)

 - Amazon VPC